apps-for-linux/apps-for-linux.github.io/src/content/blog/naev.md

 ---
 title: "Naev"
+description: |
-summary: "Naev is a 2d action/rpg space game that combines elements from the action, rpg and simulation genres."
+ "Naev is a 2d action/rpg space game that combines elements from the action, rpg and simulation genres."
 date: 2025-02-01T05:50:00Z
 categories: ["Games"]
 authors: